-(b) Upper payment limits

-The upper payment limits for a fixed productivity allowance on Categorised Work are set out in NAECI Appendix A.8(c)(iii).
+- (b) Upper payment limits - The upper payment limits for a fixed productivity allowance on Categorised Work are set out in NAECI Appendix A.8(c)(iii). - (c) Automatic Forfeiture following Unprocedural Action In accordance with 19.3(e).

 19.3 PERFORMANCE-BASED PAYMENTS